y0ge5h/feature_selection_project/q05_forward_selected/README.md

 | Return | dtype | description |
 | --- | --- | --- |
 |model ||an "optimal" fitted statsmodels linear model with an intercept selected by forward selection evaluated by adjusted R-squared|

+Hint : Use import statsmodels.formula.api as smf package to predict.